samhavens/m-lex-glue/README.md

 This repo uses the [Mosaic CLI](https://internal.mcli.docs.mosaicml.com/index.html) to run [lex-GLUE](https://huggingface.co/datasets/lex_glue) fine-tuning and evaluation on the Mosaic Cloud.

+This repo is not well-named, as it also includes the [BillSum](https://huggingface.co/datasets/billsum) legal summarization task.
+It also should probably include the code for converting Pile of Law to MDS format and creating the custom tokenizer.

+## Tasks and Model compatibility

+TBD

+## Known Issues

+TBD

 ## Debugging

 For ROUGE to work, you have to install nltk (in requirements, not hard) and download punkt.
 From shell: